mmpust/longitudinal-airway-metagenome/README.md

 ### Additional information
 ![Alt text](https://github.com/mmpust/longitudinal-airway-metagenome/blob/main/Figure_S1_2022_02_14.jpeg?raw=true "Background contamination")
 **Figure S1.
-Overview of the background contamination of the clinical study.** Blank swabs (BlankSwab_A - BlankSwab_I) and empty water controls (Water_A - Water_M) were collected, processed and sequenced with patient samples.
+Overview of the background contamination of the overall workflow.** Blank swabs (BlankSwab_A - BlankSwab_I) and empty water controls (Water_A - Water_M) were collected, processed and sequenced with patient samples.
 After raspir filtering [1],  *Cutibacterium acnes*  was found in seven negative controls.
 The circular bar-plot shows raw count data with a maximum of 612 DNA reads aligning to  *C. acnes* in BlankSwab_C.
 No airway-associated microbes were recovered from our negative controls.
 Note: Control samples were labeled independently from patient samples, so there are no paired associations.

 <br><br>
 ![Alt text](https://github.com/mmpust/longitudinal-airway-metagenome/blob/main/Figure_S2_2022_02_14.jpeg?raw=true "Figure S1")